cobbzilla/mobiletto/README.md

 To disable: pass `enabled: false` in your `opts.redisConfig` object when you establish your connection.

-As discussed below, disabling caching will have an adverse effect on performance and incur more requests to storage that you really need to.
+As discussed below, disabling caching will have an adverse effect on performance and incur more requests to storage than you really need to.

 ### Caching guidance
 **Encrypted storage**: reading/writing encrypted storage is only a little slower than normal,